-Look at land in your desired area.
-Discover the asking price, view pictures of the properties like bodies of water, hills, structures, gravel roads, etc. Also learn what the land has been used for in the past.
+The internet is a portal that takes you anywhere you want to go, at least virtually.
+Take advantage of the opportunity to "visit" land in your desired area.
+While there are numerous sites you could use for your research, we recommend Lands of America.
+You can look for a broker as well as see what land is available in various states.
+Discover the asking price, view pictures of land features (bodies of water, hills, structures, gravel roads, etc.), and learn what the land has been used for in the past.